Arakiss/commitloom/README.md

 > Weave perfect git commits with AI-powered intelligence

-CommitLoom is an intelligent git assistant that helps you craft meaningful, structured commits.
+CommitLoom is an intelligent git assistant I created to help developers craft meaningful, structured commits.
 Like a master weaver's loom, it brings together all the threads of your changes into beautiful, well-organized commits.

 ## 🎯 Why CommitLoom?

-Managing git commits can be challenging:
+As a developer, I found that managing git commits was often challenging:
 - Writing clear, descriptive commit messages takes time
 - Large changes are hard to organize effectively
-- Maintaining consistency across a team is difficult
+- Maintaining consistency across projects is difficult
 - Binary files require special attention

-CommitLoom solves these challenges by:
+I built CommitLoom to solve these challenges by:
 - Automatically generating structured commit messages
 - Intelligently batching large changes
 - Ensuring consistent commit style